Rosacea Medication

 Topical applications are helpful for mild disease and as an adjuvant to systemic therapy.

-Inhibits bacterial growth, possibly by blocking dissociation of peptidyl tRNA from ribosomes, causing RNA-dependent protein synthesis to arrest.
-For treatment of staphylococcal and streptococcal infections.
+Erythromycin inhibits bacterial growth, possibly by blocking dissociation of peptidyl tRNA from ribosomes, causing RNA-dependent protein synthesis to arrest.
+It is used for the treatment of staphylococcal and streptococcal infections.

-In children, age, weight, and severity of infection determine proper dosage.
-When bid dosing is desired, half-total daily dose may be taken q12h.
+In children, age, weight, and severity of infection determine the proper dosage.
+When twice-daily dosing is desired, half the total daily dose may be taken every 12 hours.
 For more severe infections, double the dose.

-Semisynthetic antibiotic produced by 7(S)-chloro substitution of 7(R)-hydroxyl group of parent compound lincomycin.
-Inhibits bacterial growth, possibly by blocking dissociation of peptidyl tRNA from ribosomes, causing RNA-dependent protein synthesis to arrest.
-Widely distributes in body without penetration of CNS.
-Protein bound and excreted by liver and kidneys.
+Clindamycin is a semisynthetic antibiotic produced by 7(S)-chloro substitution of 7(R)-hydroxyl group of its parent compound lincomycin.
+It inhibits bacterial growth, possibly by blocking dissociation of peptidyl tRNA from ribosomes, causing RNA-dependent protein synthesis to arrest.
+Clindamycin widely distributes in the body without penetration of the CNS.
+It is protein bound and excreted by the liver and kidneys.

 Upon application to skin, drug is converted to active component, which inhibits the microorganism.